 Whether you’re a first-time visitor or you missed them first time around, these are the places every explorer needs to tick off their list.

 Experience London from the River Thames via an exhilarating RIB speedboat ride.
-You won’t only see and receive a guided commentary on London’s spectacular modern and historical sights you will be filled with adrenaline once those turbo engines are engaged and you are travelling at high speed.
+You won’t only see and receive a guided commentary on London’s spectacular modern and historical sights, you will also be filled with adrenaline once those turbo engines are engaged and you are travelling at high speed.
 Life jackets and waterproof clothing are provided to ensure passengers can travel in complete safety and comfort, whatever the weather.
 Ideal for corporate and family days out!
 What are you waiting for?
-Book a Thames RIB Experience today, and prepare for the ride of a lifetime!
-(Pre-booking is recommended) Thames Rib Experience serve Embankment, Tower Millennium and North Greenwich for The O2
+Book a Thames RIB Experience today and prepare for the ride of a lifetime!
+(Pre-booking is recommended) Thames Rib Experience serves Embankment, Tower Millennium and North Greenwich for The O2

 Tours run most Saturdays all year round, and Tuesday to Saturday during the summer.
 The 75-minute guided tours start by following the route taken by The Queen at the state opening of parliament - from The Queen’s Robing Room, through the Royal Gallery and into the Lords and Commons Chambers.
 The tours end in Westminster Hall, where Guy Fawkes and King Charles I were tried and where Nelson Mandela and Barack Obama have addressed parliament in recent years.

-At 135 meters, the London Eye is the world’s tallest observation wheel, with 40 kilometer panoramic views on a clear day.
+At 135 meters, The Coca-Cola London Eye is the world’s tallest observation wheel, with 40 kilometer panoramic views on a clear day.
 The gradual flight in one of the 32 glass capsules takes approximately 30 minutes, offering wide-ranging views of London and its famous landmarks.

 A world-famous arts centre on the South Bank of the Thames, Southbank Centre offers a wide range of cultural events throughout the year including music, dance, art, performance and spoken world.
 Take part in free activities and events and enjoy a wide range of restaurants, cafes and shops.